Amazon Sidewalk will create entire smart neighborhoods. Here's what you should know

 Originally published Sep.
 23.

-Update, Sep.
-30: Added clarification that only the new, spherical Amazon Echo smart speaker and the new Echo Show 10 smart display will be able to send long-range transmissions on the 900MHz.
+Update, Oct.
+1: Added clarification that, among Echo devices, only the new, spherical Amazon Echo smart speaker and the new Echo Show 10 smart display will be able to send long-range transmissions on the 900MHz.
+The Ring Spotlight and Floodlight Cams will also support Sidewalk via both BLE and the 900 MHz band,

 Discuss: Amazon Sidewalk will create entire smart neighborhoods.
 Here's what you should know